garethltm/obsibrain/sc900/Microsoft Entra Permissions Management.md

 Permissions Management helps organizations address requirements for least access privilege through discovery of the entire infrastructure, remediate that automatically rightsizes for least privilege through discovery of the entire infrastructure, remediation that automatically rightsizes for least privilege access & continuously monitoring the entire infrastructure for unused & excessive permissions.![Screen capture showing the three steps of permissions management: Discover, remediate, and monitor.](https://learn.microsoft.com/en-us/training/wwl-sci/describe-identity-protection-governance-capabilities/media/discover-remediate-monitor.png)
 1. Discover
-	- Customers can assess permission risks by evaluating
+	- Customers can assess permission risks by evaluating the gap between permissions granted & permissions used
+		- Cross-cloud permissions discovery -
-2. Remediate
+1. Remediate
-3. Monitor
+2. Monitor